 INNOspace Masters is an international innovation competition and part of the INNOspace® initiative.
 The German Space Agency at DLR initiated the competition in 2015 and organises it every year together with prominent partners from industry and ESA.
 The competition is open to companies of all sizes, start-ups, research institutions and universities as well as individuals worldwide and promotes ideas for the transfer of technologies and know-how from other industries to the space sector (spin-ins/New Space) or from space to non-space sectors (spin-offs).
-Industry partners include Airbus and OHB.
-Each of the four partners (DLR, ESA, Airbus, OHB) is providing a challenge for the competition (ESA even two, so five in total).
-Participants can choose from these five challenges the one that best suits their thematic focus and the maturity of their idea.
+Industry partners include Airbus, Mercedes-Benz and OHB.
+Each of the five partners (DLR, ESA, Airbus, Mercedes-Benz, OHB) is providing a challenge for the competition (ESA even two, so six in total).
+Participants can choose from these six challenges the one that best suits their thematic focus and the maturity of their idea.
 The challenges cover the entire spectrum of the innovation process – from R&D projects, start-ups and new business models to market-ready solutions.

 Â